actions/importer-labs/azure_devops/readme.md

 - Run this command to install the GitHub Valet extension
 - `gh extension install github/gh-valet`
 - Verify the result of the install is: `✓ Installed extension github/gh-valet`
-- If you get a similiar error to the following, click the link to authorize the token
+- If you get a similar error to the following, click the link to authorize the token
       ![linktolcickauth](https://user-images.githubusercontent.com/26442605/169588015-9414404f-82b6-4d0f-89d4-5f0e6941b029.png)
   - Restart Codespace after clicking the link
 - Verify the Valet CLI is installed and working by running the `gh valet version` command